eclipse/mosaic/README.md

 [![Jenkins Build](https://img.shields.io/jenkins/build?jobUrl=https%3A%2F%2Fci.eclipse.org%2Fmosaic%2Fjob%2Fmosaic%2Fjob%2Fmain&label=Jenkins%20build)](https://ci.eclipse.org/mosaic/job/mosaic/)

-**Eclipse MOSAIC** is a multi-scale simulation framework in the field of smart and connected mobility.
-It allows to couple simulators from various domains towards a comprehensive simulation tool.
+[**Eclipse MOSAIC**](https://eclipse.org/mosaic) is a multi-scale simulation framework in the field of smart and connected mobility.
+It allows coupling simulators from various domains towards a comprehensive simulation tool.
 Data exchange and time management is implemented by the Runtime Infrastructure (RTI), which is the heart of MOSAIC.
-Simulation models are coupled to the RTI using HLA inspired interfaces;
-Each simulator is wrapped into a "Federate" object which is linked to an "Ambassador" which is directly coupled with the RTI.
+Simulation models are coupled to the RTI using HLA inspired interfaces; Each simulator is wrapped into a "Federate" object which is linked to an "Ambassador" which is directly coupled with the RTI.
 Currently, the following simulators are coupled with the MOSAIC RTI:
   * MOSAIC Application (application simulation)
   * Eclipse SUMO (traffic simulation)
   * OMNeT++ (communication simulation)